What Is a Fibroid Doctor Called?

 Some of the many benefits of UFE over surgery include less risk, no hospital stay, and a shorter recovery period.
 After treatment, most women are back to daily activities within one to two weeks.
 For your convenience, we perform Uterine Fibroid Embolization treatment in dozens of locations nationwide.To discover whether you are a candidate for UFE, you can easily request a consultation online.

-We look forward to helping you take back control of your life.
+Our doctors look forward to helping you take back control of your life.

 If you liked this article, check out others on the same topic: